 - Opportunities are also provided for one-to-one sessions, where questions and areas of interest can be discussed

-- The course team aims to help you consider becoming a Catholic, but we understand that you may decide at any stage that this very personal commitment is not right for you
+- The course aims to help you consider becoming a Catholic, but we understand that you may decide at any stage that you are not ready for this very personal commitment

-- You do not have to have been baptised to follow this course, in which case adult Baptism can be incorporated into your reception into the Church
+- You do not have to be baptised already to follow this course, in which case adult Baptism would be incorporated into your reception into the Church

 - Sometimes people have joined the course because their children are also being received into the Church.
 This is a wonderful way in which a family can follow the same journey towards becoming Catholics.
 But please consider this course as a path that you want to explore for yourself, and not simply on behalf of your child (the two programmes are separate from each other)